-[The elements of the insolvency proceedings below gives rise to threats to the independence and impartiality of the IP and specifically the CIP.

-1 Nature of pre-commencement / appointment involvement

-In practice, prior consultations often occur between the CIP and the company or stakeholders.
-These consultations may also create the impression of a lack of independence and impartiality on the part of the CIP.
-Yet the prior consultations need not result in the disqualification of that person as practitioner and may in fact constitute a crucial part of the insolvency process.
-Therefore, not all forms of contact between the CIP and stakeholder parties prior to the practitioner's appointment would necessarily result in a lack of independence.
-Nevertheless, there should be limits to what would be deemed acceptable engagement during such consultations.
-Should the consultation involve material engagement by any of the stakeholder parties, the CIP would no longer be independent and should therefore not be appointed as practitioner.
-The advice provided by the practitioner in the prior consultation should be limited to the company's financial position, the company's solvency, the effects of potential insolvency, and any alternatives to insolvency.
-It would also make sense for the CIP to set out the nature and extent of prior consultations in a disclosure statement.
-This would facilitate improved transparency and help prevent accusations of a lack of independence.
+First element of insolvency proceedings which is prone to create or give rise to threats to independence and impartiality is the nature of pre-commencement/appointment involvement - This insolvency proceeding element occurs before the CIP is appointed.
+In practice there, are prior consultations that happens between the CIP and the company or stakeholders.
+In some instances, these consultations may create the impression of a lack of independence and impartiality on the part of the CIP.
+The prior consultations should not result in the disqualification of that person as practitioner, instead it should constitute a crucial part of the insolvency process.
+However, the engagement before appointment should be limited to the company's financial position, the company's solvency, the effects of potential insolvency, and any alternatives to insolvency.
+It would be sensible for the CIP to disclose the nature and extent of prior consultations to improve transparency and assist in preventing accusations of a lack of independence.